gaitaldawamneh/jira-clone/README.md

    - payload = jwt.verify(token, process.env.JWT_SECRET) then validate if the payload is PlainObject by isPlainObject
    - findone() from user table in the database, if exist set the req.currentUser=user then next().
    - setting the req.currentUser = user; then next() of course.
+   - at the end of the main index we have a request handler that send an argument to the next app.use by the giving the argument to the next() as next(new RouteNotFoundError(req.originalUrl)).
-   - handleError that returns the type o(error, _req, res, _next), f ErrorRequestHandler and have error ad an extra one argument (error, _req, res, _next),
+   - handleError that exist as ErrorRequestHandler the type of ErrorRequestHandler(error, _req, res, _next),  and have error as an extra one argument (error, _req, res, _next), that takes the argument from the previous RequestHandler

    - in a row the handleError function comes with a type of ErrorRequestHandler